While this post features TJ, it is by no means specific to TJ.

 I urge these parents to reconsider what makes a life one that is well-lived.
 I know it’s hard to see past your own childhood and lifelong values (I’m looking at you, Asian community).
 But consider the observation I’m about to share.

 Some parents, mine included, were very lax during our high school years.
 They let us explore our interests.
 They told us grades don’t matter; effort does.
 They encouraged us to choose a college where we’d be happy.
 And what happened to us?
 We’re enjoying our homework, befriending professors, starting and leading organizations, pursuing unique opportunities.
 We are not afraid to do what we love, and do it to the max.
-We attend good schools.
 We know what it feels like to fly.

 The parents who molded their kids into robots who graduated with a 4.9 GPA, 15 AP classes, 6 competition grand prizes, and 11 Ivy League acceptances?
 (I am making numbers up at this point.)
 These students, I’ve noticed, are killing it academically.
 But they’re stressed out.
 They view college as work.
 Their primary focus, still, is homework and a couple side activities.
 They have not developed the independence that comes from being motivated by passion.
 They may go on to become CEOs or multimillionaires or cardiovascular surgeons.
 But maybe they will never become someone bigger.
 And believe me: in the scheme of things, a lower middle class schoolteacher in some hick town in Iowa can most definitely be someone bigger than the world’s richest corporate leader.